-We apply the LoTSS DR1 survey mask to precisely count for survey geometry and then from the mock catalogs, we calculate angular power spectrum up to $l\approx 1500$.
-Although LoTSS DR1 is a relatively high number density radio catalog, it is hardly over 1\% of the sky, and therefore, given the small sky coverage, $C_\ell$ is noisy so we choose $\Delta {\ell}=16$ and recover $C_\ell$s in bands by collecting 16 multipoles per bin.
-Finally, with mock $C_\ell$s, we compute a covariance matrix to determine the uncertainty in LoTSS DR1 recovered galaxy power.
-A plot of correlation matrix of angular power spectrum is shown in figure \ref{fig:covmat}.
+We apply the LoTSS DR1 survey mask to precisely account for survey geometry, then from the mock catalogs we calculate the angular power spectrum up to $l\approx 1500$.
+Although LoTSS DR1 is a relatively high number density radio catalog, it is hardly over 1\% of the sky, and so, given the small sky coverage, $C_\ell$ is noisy.
+Therefore we choose $\Delta {\ell}=16$ and recover $C_\ell$ in bands by collecting 16 multipoles per bin.
+Finally, with mock $C_\ell$, we compute a covariance matrix to determine the uncertainty in LoTSS DR1 recovered galaxy power.
+A plot of the correlation matrix of the binned angular power spectrum is shown in figure \ref{fig:covmat}.